gamesbook/gamereporter/README.md

     python test.py -u shurelock -c 5 -s excel -p

+Creating a JSON file for the same user, with progress:

+    python test.py -u shurelock -c 5 -s json -p

 **NOTE** `shurelock` is not a real user and so the program will fail!

 If you know the games you want to get a report on, pass in their boardgamegeek